 The pronouns “She,” “Her,” and “Hers” are gender-specific and are frequently used to refer to women or girls.
 People who identify as nonbinary, genderfluid, or genderqueer may also use the pronouns “She,” “Her,” or “Hers.”
-Are you curious to know what she/her means?
+The use of these pronouns is a way for individuals to express their gender identity.

 She, her, he, him, and they are pronouns that are used in place of or in addition to a noun.
 Pronouns, for instance, perform the same function as nouns in phrases (naming words).
 Despite without naming them exactly, they identify persons and things, just like nouns do.
 Nouns are used to name people or things and are derived from the Latin word nomen, which means “name”.

-Pronoun sharing and display in the workplace and on social media accounts have also become more widespread.
+In recent years, pronoun sharing and display in the workplace and on social media accounts have become more widespread.
 It stands to reason that not everyone who shares or uses their pronouns identifies as LGBTQ+ as pronouns are not a reliable indicator of a person’s sexual orientation.
-To demonstrate to others (particularly LGBTQ+ people) that they will respect everyone’s pronouns, straight, cisgender persons discuss or display their pronouns.
+Straight, cisgender persons may discuss or display their pronouns to demonstrate to others (particularly LGBTQ+ people) that they will respect everyone’s pronouns.
 In other words, doing so signals to others (especially LGBTQ+ people) that they will establish a safe place for any LGBTQ+ people nearby.

 What a Signature She/Her Mean